-Shop till we drop it off – consumers in the Nordic countries spent almost 20 billion euros on online shopping in 2020, with up to 9 in 10 consumers buying from other countries.
+Shop till we drop it off – consumers in the Nordic countries spent almost EUR 20 billion on online shopping in 2020, with up to 9 in 10 consumers buying from other countries.
 The Nordics were early adopters of internet technology, and the pandemic has served only to strengthen the trend towards online shopping.
 Read on to find out what defines the trends in the Nordics and how you can best connect with this high-value market.

 More online shopping in the Nordics